Jiří Straka: Arrest, trial and life in prison

 Following testimony provided by one of Straka's surviving victims, from whom he had stolen a gold necklace and given it to a girl he was dating, he was arrested by authorities on 22 May 1985.
 While investigators were initially hesitant to believe that a teenager was able to commit such horrible crimes, Straka confessed to all known crimes and others they didn't know about, adding details that only the perpetrator would have known.
 During the investigations, Straka cooperated with the proceedings, expressing that he felt no remorse for the crimes and that the only thing he was sorry for was being caught.

 Straka was put on trial for three murders, two attempted murders, five rapes, three robberies and five thefts.
 As he was still a minor, he was ineligible for execution and thus sentenced to 10 years imprisonment.
 A psychiatric reevaluation determined that Straka suffered from abnormally high sexual urges, in addition to having sadistic tendencies.

 As a known sex offender in the prison system, Straka was regularly mistreated by fellow inmates, whose abuse ranged from trying to convince him to hang himself to shoving his genitals in porridge.
 While he was serving his sentence, a court order declared that he should be chemically castrated.

-In May 1994, President Václav Havel provided Straka with amnesty, greatly reducing his sentence.
+In May 1994, President Václav Havel provided Straka with amnesty, reducing his sentence by one year.
 As a result, he was moved from prison to a psychiatric hospital in Opava, where he would remain until his release in 2004.
 Following said release, he changed his last name to Novák, married his girlfriend (whom he had met in the hospital) on 7 December 2006, and moved to a village near the Polish border, where he now lives a law-abiding lifestyle.
 Both Straka and his parents have given several interviews on Czech television, with the former talking about his personal experiences in both prison and the hospital, while the latter two expressed their view that it would have been better for the family if their son had been executed.

+In popular culture

+Straka is portrayed by Maxmilián Kocek in the television series Metoda Markovič: Straka.